 I seek in the reading of books only to please myself….
 I do not bite my nails about the difficulties I meet with in my reading; after a charge or two, I give them over.

 If one book does not please me, I take another.

 Montaigne gives us proper philosophical backing not to force a book if it’s not enjoyable.

 For some books it may be a matter of getting the timing right.
 The first time I attempted Henry James’s Portrait of a Lady it was slow and dense.
-When I reread it more recently I found it different and was completely drawn in to Isabel’s world, perhaps because I can relate more to the introspection on ambition, relationships, marriage, children etc.
+When I reread it recently I found it different and was completely drawn in to Isabel’s world, perhaps because I can relate now to the themes of ambition, relationships, marriage, children etc.

 Other books just need to be given up altogether.
 For example, I have had to cut loose Oliver Twist after beginning and giving up so many times before.

-Taking Montaigne’s lead, I will also admit that much as I enjoyed his essay on books, and also quite liked the ones on solitude and the inequalities between us, the language is generally difficult and I can’t get into most of the others.
+Taking Montaigne’s lead, I will also admit that much as I enjoyed his essay on books, and also quite liked the ones on solitude and the inequalities between us, the language is generally difficult and I can’t get into most of them.

 With him I say: